Quick Start: Webinar

 Background - Adding Trust to the Internet

-This has created an urgency to change how our data - data we (should) own - is handled.
+The goals of trusted identity and control over your data has created an urgency to change how our data - data we (should) own - is handled.
 Self-Sovereign Identity (SSI) is a promising approach to decentralize the handling of personal data that gives the control of that data back to us, where it belongs.
-SSI enables a higher level of trust on the Internet by providing mechanisms that enable verifiable identification of parties to a transaction, reducing the need for high-cost, in person mechanisms to establish trust.
+SSI further enables a higher level of trust on the Internet by providing mechanisms that enable verifiable identification of parties to a transaction, reducing the need for high-cost, in person mechanisms to establish trust.
 With SSI, people can’t pretend to be you simply be showing that know things about you.

 Our first step - Creating a Network Effect

 We recognize there is an immediate problem in creating VON - a network of Verifiable Credential Issuers/Verifiers and Holders - organizations.
-The chicken-and-egg challenge is there is a lack of Services (for example, government organizations) that issue Verifiable Credentials about organizations, and a lack of organizations who have the ability to hold Verifiable Credentials about themselves.
+The chicken-and-egg challenge is a lack of Services (for example, government organizations) issuing Verifiable Credentials about organizations, and a lack of organizations with the ability to hold Verifiable Credentials about themselves.
 To bootstrap VON we are using strategies suggested in this excellent presentation by the venture capital firm Andreessen Horowitz on building network effects.
 A network effect is needed when a product or service becomes more valuable to its users only when there enough people they know using it.
 This effect has been observed in any successful communications network from the telephones to Facebook.

 The particular strategy we are putting into action is similar to the one which was deployed by Facebook.
 TheFaceBook at Harvard used a very clever network effect to bootstrap the new world of Social Networks.
-Mark Zuckerberg pre-loaded TheFacebook with accounts that provided a core of users with one common attribute (they went to Harvard).
-This one steps triggered a network effect, magnifying the subsequent actions of users and resulting in the ever-faster growth of TheFaceBook’s, and ultimately, Facebook’s, social network.
+Mark Zuckerberg pre-loaded TheFacebook with accounts that provided a core of users with one common attribute - they went to Harvard.
+This one step triggered a network effect, magnifying the subsequent actions of users and resulting in the ever-faster growth of TheFaceBook’s, and ultimately, Facebook’s, social network.
 Without seeding the network, that growth may not have come.

 Triggering Network Effects for the VON